Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 I would rather see a monotone LCARS interface than one that looks like it had just came out from some sort of horrific color vortex.

-It's a cheap trick used by cannot-make-it photographers, usually bimbos and people that really have nothing much in them, take a totally ordinary photograph and remove all its colors, the bimbos would then find it easier to lie to themselves about how deep or amazing their photography skills are, how they have a different perspective in life and all that crap that only people not in the field would believe them.
+take a totally ordinary photograph and remove all its colors, the bimbos would then find it easier to lie to themselves about how deep or amazing their photography skills are, how they have a different perspective in life and all that crap that only people not in the field would believe them.

 I don't care if there is a rule out there that says that there are more than XXX colors in the overall LCARS color scheme.